|City/Town: • Jacksonville|

 |Photojournalist: • David Bulit|

-Decades ago, Jacksonville was filled with many of these types of homes which many know them as “shotgun houses”.
+Decades ago, Jacksonville was filled with many of these types of homes which many know as “shotgun houses.”
 There is a bit of a debate on how these homes got their name.
 The most well-known theory is that if all the doors are open, you can fire a shotgun cleanly from the back of the house through the front doorway.
+These homes are also sometimes referred to as “rail houses” not only due to their resemblance to a rail car but also because they were usually located near railroads.

 These homes were popular in the South throughout the late-1800s up until the 1920s.
 They were built in such a way as to allow excellent airflow as well as allowing an increased number of lots on a single street.
-They were most popular before widespread ownership of automobiles so many of these houses were located near railroad hubs and factories.
+They were most popular before widespread ownership of automobiles so many of these houses were located within walking distance from railroad hubs and factories.

 According to old maps, these specific homes were constructed sometime around 1903 and 1912 and were located at 612, 614, and 616 Lee Street before being moved to their present location.
 Because the city of Jacksonville’s directories ignored occupants in predominantly black neighborhoods, the earliest listing for these homes was in 1919.
 At the time, 612 Lee Street was occupied by Columbia H. Boger, a widow; 614 Lee Street was occupied by Daniel Redmon, a porter, and 616 Lee Street was occupied by Thomas Taylor, a driver.